Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Invariants and trivial 2-cocycles

 Before we proceed to show the isomorphism mentioned in the proof of Proposition~\ref{prop:coinvablelevdmap} we need two preliminary results.
-Let $\mathfrak{B}_g$ denote the Boolean algebra generated by $H_2 = H_1(\Sigma_{g,1};\mathbb{Z}/2)$ and $\mathfrak{B}_g^n$ the subspace formed by the elements of degree at most $n$ (c.f. \cite{jon_3}).
+Let $\mathfrak{B}_g$ denote the Boolean algebra generated by $H_2 = H_1(\Sigma_{g,1};\mathbb{Z}/2)$ and $\mathfrak{B}_g^n$ the subspace formed by the elements of degree at most $n$ (cf. \cite{jon_3}).